 Why are Trumpers, Brexiteers and Tory supporters so angry?
-After all they won.
-So why do we see and hear them constantly getting wound up and shouting, even screaming at the other side.
+After all, they won.
+So why do we see and hear them continually getting wound up and shouting, even screaming at the other side?

-Do they honestly think that once an election or referendum has been won that the other side should just shut up be quiet and not say another word?
+Do they honestly think that once an election or referendum has finished that the other side should just shut up be quiet and not say another word?
 Do they not know how democracy works?
 Neither the US nor the UK is in a dictatorship (yet).
-But still they seem to think that the other side does not have the right to voice an opinion.
-To question deals and new legislation.
+But still, they seem to think that the other side does not have the right to voice an opinion, to question deals and new legislation.

 Why are they so angry when they have won?
 Because people with opposing views dare to question them?
 Or challenge what they say?
-The fact that try to debate how change will happen?
-If they truly believed and loved the democracy, they so dearly hold onto they should surely welcome, even ask for debate to ensure that everything is planned out properly looking at it from every possible angle.
+The fact that they try to debate how change could happen?
+If they genuinely believed and loved the democracy, they so dearly hold onto they should indeed welcome, even ask for debate to ensure that everything is then planned out properly looking at it from every possible angle.

 It really does beggar belief.
-If the shoe was on the other foot how would they act?
-How did they act in the past?
+If the shoe was on the other foot, how would they act?
+How did they work in the past?

-Still when we see news like the Lib Dems set to challenge how Brexit was handled in the first place the media stokes up the fury and brands it as “ridiculous”, “pathetic” going as far as to say that it’s a “sly move has enraged Britons”(as if they speak for all Briton) calling it “hideous” and stating the “fury” this has caused on social media.
+Still, when we see news like the Lib Dems set to challenge how Brexit was handled in the first place; the media stokes up the fury.
+Branding it as “ridiculous”, “pathetic” going as far as to say that it’s a “sly move has enraged Britons”(as if they speak for all Briton) calling it “hideous” and stating the “fury” this has caused on social media.
 As opposed to saying they have a democratic right to ask for further investigation into the government’s handling of it.

-Debate is the life blood of democracy.
+The debate is the lifeblood of democracy.
 Differing opinions is what drives it forward.
-It shapes change and develops better understanding.
-Instead people today seem to prefer to act like children sticking their fingers in their ears and saying “I am not listening” every time someone states an opposite point of view.
+It shapes change and develops a better understanding.
+Instead, people today seem to prefer to act like children sticking their fingers in their ears and saying “I am not listening” every time someone states an opposite point of view.

 Image provide free from pexels.com from